TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors

-\subsection{Truck Model}
+\subsection{Truck~Model}

-In our framework, we utilized a M923 truck model consisting of 24,784 faces Figure \ref{fig:truck_model}.
-To improve computational efficiency during adversarial texture generation, we divided the truck into two distinct parts based on which components are typically painted in real-life scenarios:
+In our framework, we utilized an M923 truck model consisting of 24,784 faces (Figure~\ref{fig:truck_model}).
+To~improve computational efficiency during adversarial texture generation, we divided the truck into two distinct parts based on which components are typically painted in real-life~scenarios:

 \begin{itemize} \item \textbf{Body Parts:} This segment includes the main body of the truck, such as the carrosserie and tarp, which are usually painted for camouflage purposes.
 While these body parts comprise only 1282 triangular faces (~5\% of the total number of faces), they cover approximately 80\% of the truck's visible surface area.
-This is due to the fact that these regions consist of larger, less intricate surfaces compared to the auxiliary parts like~wheels. \item \textbf{Auxiliary Parts:} The remaining components of the truck—such as the wheels, bumper, exhaust stacks, and other parts that are not typically painted or are impractical to paint—fall under this category.
-This section contains the remaining 23,502 triangular faces (~95\% of the faces), but~they account for only ~20\% of the truck’s visible surface area due to their smaller individual sizes and more intricate geometry. } \end{itemize}
+This is due to the fact that these regions consist of larger, less intricate surfaces compared to the auxiliary parts like~wheels. \item \textbf{Auxiliary Parts:} The remaining components of the truck—such as the wheels, bumper, exhaust stacks, and~other parts that are not typically painted or are impractical to paint—fall under this category. { These parts contain the remaining 23,502 triangular faces (~95\% of the faces), but~they account for only ~20\% of the truck’s visible surface area due to their smaller individual sizes and more intricate geometry. } \end{itemize}

 By separating the truck into these two parts, we ensure that only the body part (approximately 5\% of the full truck model) is processed through the neural renderer.
-This not only reduces the computational load but also significantly lowers the memory requirements for the differential renderer, making the overall pipeline more efficient.
+This not only reduces the computational load but also significantly lowers the memory requirements for the differential renderer, making the overall pipeline more~efficient.

 It is important to note that the full truck model is rendered within the UE5 environment.
-Because of this, the auxiliary parts of the vehicle are still visible in the final image, as they are blended with the background using the binary mask $M$ applied to the reference image $X_{ref}$.
-This allows us to focus the adversarial attack exclusively on the parts of the truck that could realistically be modified.
+Because~of this, the~auxiliary parts of the vehicle are still visible in the final image, as~they are blended with the background using the binary mask $M$ applied to the reference image $X_{ref}$.
+This allows us to focus the adversarial attack exclusively on the parts of the truck that could realistically be~modified.